A list of things to do on a Saturday that does not include drinking, parties, or naughty things...

 If you don't own a car or have mobility problems you could buy a map of just your city and following the above steps take a local bus to the chosen area.

 Always been meaning to visitor friends, relatives, and loved ones at the cemetery but never seem to get around to doing it?

 Plan one Saturday a month and take the time out to pay your respects.
 If you don't have relatives or friends in a nearby cometery they can still be fascinating places to visit, especially old cemeteries that may have headstones hundreds of years old.
 You may even find the resting place of famous people.

 Before leaving home plan the trip to take in other items of interest in the area of the cemetery you will be visiting on Saturday and make an interesting day of it.

-If you can think of other ideas or things to do on Saturday, or already have something that you do, then use our comment form below.
+If you can think of other ideas or things to do on Saturday, or already have something that you do, then please contact us.
 If your idea is appropriate we will add it to our list of things to do on Saturdays.
 Let's try to get the number of items in the list to show 100 things to do on Saturday!

 :: Speech generating devices give voice to people who do not have the ability to speak due to physical and cognitive limitations associated with ALS cerebral palsy traumatic brain injury intellectual disabilities autism and other forms of disabilities...Full Story